The Board’s work

 Appointment of the Board

-For companies that are wholly owned by the Swedish state, uniform and joint principles for a structured nomination process apply.
+For companies that are wholly owned by the Swedish state, uniform and common principles for a structured nomination process apply.
 These principles are set forth in the Swedish state’s ownership policy and supersede the Code’s rules on drafting work for decisions on the nomination of board members and auditors.

-The board nomination process in the Swedish Government Offices is coordinated by the Ministry of Enterprise and Innovation.
+The board nomination process in the Swedish Government Offices is coordinated by the Ministry of Finance (until 2022 by the Ministry of Enterprise and Innovation).
 The stipulations on the nomination of board members are set forth in the Swedish state's ownership policy.

 The Board's duties

 The Board shall set the overarching targets for Vattenfall’s operations, decide on Vattenfall’s strategy for achieving those targets, and ensure that suitable systems are in place for monitoring and controlling Vattenfall’s operations, risks and financial position in respect of the set targets.
 The Board is responsible for approving major investments, acquisitions and divestments, and for adopting central policies and instructions.
 Part of this is to define appropriate guidelines to govern the company’s conduct in society, with the aim of ensuring its long-term value creation capability.
 The Board shall identify how sustainability issues impact the company’s risks and business opportunities.
 Also, the Board shall approve certain important contracts.

 The Board’s duties pertain to Vattenfall AB as well as the Vattenfall Group.
 Vattenfall’s General Counsel serves as secretary to the Board of Directors.

 The Board shall hold eight to twelve regular board meetings every year.
 The agenda of every regular meeting shall include the following items of business:

 - The business situation